BYD Auto: Toyota joint venture

 BYD and Toyota formed a joint venture called BYD Toyota EV Technology Co., Ltd. (BTET), which was formalised in April 2020 and headquartered in Shenzhen, China.
 It was established with a focus on the research and development of battery electric vehicles.
 The first product conceived by the joint venture is the Toyota bZ3, a Chinese market battery electric sedan manufactured by FAW Toyota, followed by the Toyota bZ5 crossover SUV.

 Hino Motors joint venture

 In October 2020, BYD Auto Industry Co., Ltd. signed an agreement with Japanese truck and bus manufacturer Hino Motors to establish a joint venture for commercial battery electric vehicle development.
 The joint venture planned to introduce vehicles under the Hino brand by 2025.

 In February 2023, Hino Motors halted sales of compact electric buses in Japan supplied by BYD due to the presence of hexavalent chromium, a carcinogenic chemical banned under Japanese industry guidelines.
 The affected model is the Hino Poncho Z EV.
 Hino was unable to negotiate with BYD to build the bus without using the chemical, while BYD Japan claims that the buses "meet all required laws and standards".

+KG Mobility

+In December 2021, BYD via its battery subsidiary FinDreams Industry Co., Ltd. signed a memorandum of understanding with SsangYong Motor to develop car batteries and produce battery packs for SsangYong's upcoming models, including its first electric vehicle, the U100, planned for mass production from 2023.

+In November 2023, the company, by then renamed KG Mobility (KGM) following its acquisition out of receivership, signed an expanded next-generation hybrid system agreement with BYD.
+The agreement covered battery pack production at a new facility in Changwon, South Korea, and the joint development of full hybrid and plug-in hybrid systems beginning with a Torres-based hybrid model.
+The Torres EVX battery electric SUV, introduced in 2023, uses a BYD Blade battery pack.

+In January 2026, KGM introduced its first hybrid models, the Torres Hybrid and Actyon Hybrid, both fitted with a Dual Tech Hybrid system developed in collaboration with BYD and derived from BYD's plug-in hybrid technology, adapted as a conventional full hybrid requiring no external charging.
+The system pairs a new 1.5 litre turbocharged Miller cycle petrol engine with a P1 and P3 dual motor architecture, and a 1.83 kWh battery within a BYD-derived e-DHT (electrified Dual Hybrid Transmission).